pytroll/pygac/doc/source/api.rst

 sunsatangles: denoting that it contains angles

-yyyymmddThhmmssZ: yy:year, mm:month, dd:day, hh:hour, mm:min, ss:sec (for the start and the end of the orbit).
+yyyymmddThhmmsstZ: yy:year, mm:month, dd:day, hh:hour, mm:min, ss:sec, t:tenth of second (for the start and the end of the orbit).

 Letters T and Z are separators for time info.